fguillen/RubyInFantasyGames/ChopChopCarRace/README.md

 Simple game made with [Ruby in Fantasy](https://github.com/fguillen/fantasy).

 You are a pilot in a fast and furious car race.
-Avoid accidents and collect nitros to complete the race in the best position you can.
+Avoid accidents to complete the race in the best position you can.

 ## Instructions

 Use cursors left and right to drive your car.
+Try to not collide with other cars.

 ## How to run